steven-halla/casino_hell/README.md

 %%%%%%The below is the master bug list: %%%%%%% sir leopold should be the exit condition
-I need to fix things, when hero stamina hits 0 or lower, put him to the doctor office charge 100 coins for rescue kick player out if their gold is below a threshold, game over if its 0 or lower.
-Need a game over screen state as a global

-opossum in a can goes through chompy messsages to fast for sally maybe nelly too need to check there is a bug I htink the last can you picked isn't being reset in the list on refresh need sound effects for items that you cant buy like in ff6
+there is a bug I htink the last can you picked isn't being reset in the list on refresh need sound effects for items that you cant buy like in ff6